Government & Public Affairs Manager

 - Highly developed writing skills with ability to integrate concepts, complex issues and multiple options into clear, concise plans and proposals understandable by the public.

 - Ability to effectively interface with all levels of government, both elected officials and technical staff, including engineering, planning, traffic development, finance, and city council staff.

 - Ability to organize, set priorities, manage multiple projects and tasks within projects simultaneously.

 - Ability to collect data, establish facts, develop information, draw valid conclusions, interpret an extensive array of technical material in books, manuals, texts, and read diagrams, charts and tables.

-- Self-starter who is able to balance and address competing concerns.
-Effectively deal with a large number of variables in determining a specific course of action.
+- Self-starter who can balance and address competing concerns.
+Effectively deal with many variables in determining a specific course of action.
 Ability to handle uncertainty and operate efficiently in rapidly changing environments where full control of the situation is usually impossible.